 Dashu Life Sciences (Jilin), in cooperation with Jiangnan University, has developed a new type of rice protein beverage under the Shangshanyuan (Sunshary) brand.

 The oat drink Oatly has been introduced in China in the course of 2018 and is gaining popularity in coffee shops as vegetarian alternative for cow milk.
 Oatly’s introduction to China was aided by one of its Chinese investors: China Resources.
+Late 2019, Oatly had built up a presence in over 3400 outlets, including 2000 coffee shops and chains such as Pacific Coffee in China in first – and second-tier cities.

 Compound protein beverages have also appeared, like the walnut peanut milk produced by Taigeili in Chengdu (Sichuan).
 This company is known for innovative products like rose vinegar.